OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If a WebView is loading content from the app data directory, users should not be able to change the filename or path from which the file is loaded, and they shouldn't be able to edit the loaded file.

-This presents an issue especially in `UIWebView`s loading untrusted content via the deprecated methods [`loadHTMLString:baseURL`](https://developer.apple.com/documentation/uikit/uiwebview/1617979-loadhtmlstring?language=objc) or [`loadData:MIMEType:textEncodingName:baseURL:`](https://developer.apple.com/documentation/uikit/uiwebview/1617941-loaddata?language=objc) and setting the `baseURL` parameter to `nil` or to a `file:` or `applewebdata:` URL schemes.
+This presents an issue especially in `UIWebView`s loading untrusted content via the deprecated methods [`loadHTMLString:baseURL:`](https://developer.apple.com/documentation/uikit/uiwebview/1617979-loadhtmlstring?language=objc "UIWebView loadHTMLString:baseURL:") or [`loadData:MIMEType:textEncodingName:baseURL:`](https://developer.apple.com/documentation/uikit/uiwebview/1617941-loaddata?language=objc "UIWebView loadData:MIMEType:textEncodingName:baseURL:") and setting the `baseURL` parameter to `nil` or to a `file:` or `applewebdata:` URL schemes.
 In this case, in order to prevent unauthorized access to local files, the best option is to set it instead to `about:blank`.
 However, the recommendation is to avoid the use of `UIWebView`s and switch to `WKWebView`s instead.

-Here's an example of a vulnerable `UIWebView` from ["Where's My Browser?"](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/master/WheresMyBrowser/UIWebViewController.swift#L219):
+Here's an example of a vulnerable `UIWebView` from ["Where's My Browser?"](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/master/WheresMyBrowser/UIWebViewController.swift#L219 "Where's My Browser?
+UIWebViewController.swift Line 219"):

 ```swift
 let scenario2HtmlPath = Bundle.main.url(forResource: "web/UIWebView/scenario2.html", withExtension: nil)